theodorosploumis/drush-plugins/README.md

-# Docker for drush plugins
+# Drush plugins in Docker
 A docker image with LAMP, Drupal 8.x, latest drush and drush plugins used as a drush playground.

 ## Usage